wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 1. Deploy a new instance in a public subnet with internet access.

-2. Install NGINX in your instance following the `NGINX documentation <https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/>`_.
+2. Install NGINX on your instance following the `NGINX documentation <https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/>`_.

 3. Configure NGINX.